The Volunteer Vibe Check

 The Myth of the Well-Rounded Student

-By Anastasia Mills Healey Artwork by Justin Negard We all know overachievers.
+By Anastasia Mills Healy Artwork by Justin Negard We all know overachievers.
 A National Merit Scholar who pitches for the state champion baseball team while also starring in the school musical, working in the office of an elected official, and discovering an enzyme critical to understanding a disease.
 This type of multi-talented student is what Lisa Bleich, the author of ...

 Life Skills For Students